sanskritim05/clinical-risk-prediction-calibrated/README.md

 This repository demonstrates the full lifecycle of a healthcare machine learning system:

-- data preprocessing and leakage-safe splitting
+- Data preprocessing and leakage-safe splitting
-- feature engineering
+- Feature engineering
-- model training and comparison
+- Model training and comparison
-- calibration analysis
+- Calibration analysis
 - SHAP explainability
-- subgroup performance evaluation
+- Subgroup performance evaluation
-- cohort refinement experiments
+- Cohort refinement experiments
-- model export
+- Model export
 - FastAPI deployment
-- interactive React dashboard
+- Interactive React dashboard

 **Disclaimer:**
 This project is for research and portfolio demonstration purposes only.
 It is not intended for clinical use.